mhausenblas/modern-linux.info/README.md

 * Other Modern and Future Offerings

 ### Appendix A: How Tos
 > In this appendix I’ve compiled a list of recipes for common tasks.
-This is just a selec‐ tion of recipes that I’ve gathered over time, tasks that I often carry out and like to have handy as a reference.
+This is just a selection of recipes that I’ve gathered over time, tasks that I often carry out and like to have handy as a reference.

 ### Appendix B: Modern Linux Tools
 > In this appendix we focus on modern Linux tools and commands some are drop-in replacements of existing commands, others are new ones.
 Most improve on the UX including easier usage and making use of colored output.